abdrahmansoltan/Learning-Notes/Python/01-Python.md

   my_list = [1, 5, 10, 17, 2, 'Hii']

   # pop removes the item at a specific index and returns it.
+  # it's useful if you want to use the value of an item after removing it from a list
   print(my_list.pop())    # Hii  - default last item
   # Now list is : 1 5 10 17 2